Bruno Jasieński: Family

-Jasieński's second wife Anna was arrested in 1939 and was imprisoned in Soviet gulags for seventeen years.
+Jasieński's second wife, Anna, was arrested in 1939 and was imprisoned in Soviet gulags for seventeen years.
 His underage son was sent to an orphanage to be brought up with no knowledge of his or his family's past.
 He escaped during World War II.
 After the war, he became prominent in Russia's criminal underworld.
-Having eventually discovered his true origins, he adopted a Polish name and became active in dissident organizations opposing the communist regime.
+Having eventually discovered his true origins, he adopted a Polish name and became active in dissident organisations opposing the communist regime.
 He was killed in the 1970s.